The phrase greased lightning is used to describe things that are fast.

-Example: The cheetah is the fastest land animal, capable of reaching speeds up to 70 mph.
-Thus, after seeing a cheetah run, someone might describe its speed by saying the animal is as fast as greased lightning.
+Example: The cheetah is the fastest land animal on earth.
+It’s capable of reaching speeds up to 70 mph.
+After seeing a cheetah run, you could describe its speed by saying they are as fast as greased lightning.

-The expression was in use at least as far back as the 1800s.
-For example, the expression is used in an English newspaper called The Boston, Lincoln, Louth & Spalding Herald, in January, 1833:
+Anyways, let’s talk about how old this phrase is.
+The earliest I could find it in print is in the 1830s.
+For example, the expression is used in an English newspaper called The Boston, Lincoln, Louth & Spalding Herald, January, 1833:

 “He spoke as quick as ‘greased lightning.’ “

-- One of my roommates had an essay due in a couple days, and you could tell because his fingers were moving across the keyboard as fast as greased lightning!
+- My roommate is writing in essay that’s due to tomorrow.
+I can tell he’s in a hurry because his fingers are moving across the keyboard as fast as greased lightning!

 Note: Know Your Phrase has the meaning of hundreds of sayings.
 Did you know, though, that an expression’s origin is not always clear?
 Indeed, and in cases like that, what I’ll do is either include an explanation as to how an expression originated, or, if I don’t do that, I’ll try to at least include a quote on the page of the earliest known citation of a phrase being used.
 These quotes are to give you an idea for how old a saying is.